Many pet owners, especially the tech-savvy ones, are increasingly embracing investing in a wireless electric dog fence to keep their dogs safe.

 With advancements in technology, you can now invest in a wireless transmitter that doesn’t require you to bury any wires around the set perimeter of your lawn.
 Instead, you use a transmitter that creates a safe circular zone for your dog.

-Typically, the light collar will keep zapping until your pooch decides to run back to the safe zone.
+Typically, the light collar will keep zapping until your pup decides to return to the safe zone.
 Fortunately, you can always customize the safe zone radius to fit your specific needs.
 In other words, the uncomfortable zap helps teach your dog that staying far away from home is unacceptable.

 Benefits of a wireless electric dog fence